-Sponsorship is important in that the mentor is not just providing feedback for the mentee, but is goes above and beyond to use his or her influence; in sponsorship, the mentor advocates with senior executives on behalf of the mentee.
+Sponsorship is important in that the mentor is not just providing feedback for the mentee, but is going above and beyond to use his or her influence; in sponsorship, the mentor advocates with senior executives on behalf of the mentee.

 2) Consider program goals, and then select and pair sponsors and high potential women in keeping with those goals.

 3) Get direct supervisors involved, and don’t let the sponsorship program appear to be coming only from HR.

 4) Educate sponsors on gender and leadership – women not only have different needs, but the leadership styles that earn men promotions don’t always work for women.